codykerns/StableID/README.md

 ### Receiving updates

-To receive updates when a user ID changes (for example from detecting a change from another iCloud device), configure a delegate:
+To receive updates when a user identifier changes (for example from detecting a change from another iCloud device), configure a delegate:

 ```swift
 // call after configuring StableID